 Is HIV Testing Recommended for Pregnant Women?

-The Centers for Disease Control and Prevention (CDC) recommends that all women who are pregnant or planning to become pregnant get tested for HIV as early as possible -- before, if possible, and during every pregnancy.
+The Centers for Disease Control and Prevention (CDC) recommends that all women who are pregnant or planning to become pregnant get tested for HIV early -- before pregnancy, if possible, and during every pregnancy.

 Pregnant women with HIV receive HIV medicines to reduce the risk of mother-to-child transmission of HIV and to protect their own health.
-HIV medicines are recommended for everyone infected with HIV.
+HIV medicines are recommended for everyone who has HIV.
 HIV medicines help people with HIV live longer, healthier lives and reduce the risk of transmission of HIV.

 How Do HIV Medicines Prevent Mother-to-Child Transmission of HIV?

-HIV medicines work by preventing HIV from multiplying, which reduces the amount of HIV in the body.
-Having less HIV in the body reduces a woman's risk of passing HIV to her child during pregnancy and childbirth.
-Having less HIV in the body also protects the woman's health.
+HIV medicines work by preventing HIV from multiplying, which reduces the amount of HIV in the body (also called the viral load).
+Having less HIV in the body protects a woman's health and reduces her risk of passing HIV to her child during pregnancy and childbirth.

-Some of the HIV medicine passes from the pregnant woman to her unborn baby across the placenta (also called the afterbirth).
-This transfer of HIV medicine protects the baby from HIV infection, especially during a vaginal delivery when the baby passes through the birth canal and is exposed to any HIV in the mother's blood or other fluids.
+Some of the HIV medicines pass from the pregnant woman to her unborn baby across the placenta (also called the afterbirth).
+This transfer of HIV medicines protects the baby from HIV infection, especially during a vaginal delivery when the baby passes through the birth canal and is exposed to any HIV in the mother's blood or other fluids.
 In some situations, a woman with HIV may have a cesarean delivery (sometimes called a C-section) to reduce the risk of mother-to-child transmission of HIV during delivery.

-Babies born to women with HIV receive HIV medicine for 4 to 6 weeks after birth.
-The HIV medicine reduces the risk of infection from any HIV that may have entered a baby's body during childbirth.
+Babies born to women with HIV receive HIV medicines for 4 to 6 weeks after birth.
+The HIV medicines reduce the risk of infection from any HIV that may have entered a baby's body during childbirth.

 Are HIV Medicines Safe to Use During Pregnancy?

 Most HIV medicines are safe to use during pregnancy.
 In general, HIV medicines don't increase the risk of birth defects.
-Health care providers talk with HIV-infected women about the benefits and risks of specific HIV medicines to help the women decide which HIV medicines to use during pregnancy.
+Health care providers can explain the benefits and risks of specific HIV medicines to help women with HIV decide which HIV medicines to use during pregnancy.

 Are There Other Ways to Prevent Mother-to-Child Transmission of HIV?

-Because HIV can be transmitted in breast milk, HIV-infected women in the United States should not breastfeed their babies.
+Because HIV can be transmitted in breast milk, women with HIV in the United States should not breastfeed their babies.
 In the United States, baby formula is a safe and healthy alternative to breast milk.